-We continue to accept referrals for medication consultations which will be completed by virtual visit.
+We continue to accept referrals for medication consultations which will be completed by virtual visits.

-Please note that we do not provide prescriptions to cannabis.
+Please note that we do not provide prescriptions for cannabis.

 Our research is recognized around the world for helping to improve the way mood disorders are diagnosed and treated.

 Our clinic offers treatment for major depressive disorder and several other psychiatric disorders where medications have been unsuccessful, using a non-invasive form of brain stimulation known as repetitive transcranial magnetic stimulation (rTMS).

 rTMS is a Health Canada-approved treatment for major depression and works by directly stimulating areas of the brain that are underactive or overactive, gradually returning them to healthy patterns of activity.
 To stimulate the brain, rTMS uses powerful, focused magnetic field pulses that are applied using a magnetic coil placed against the scalp, over the target brain region.

 When applied repeatedly, these pulses can strengthen or weaken the connections between neurons, known as synapses.
 The long-lasting changes in neural connections can achieve lasting changes in brain activity, reversing the abnormal patterns associated with depression.

 We provide short-term psychotherapy for individuals who are receiving treatment in our Centre.
 Psychotherapy is offered primarily in a group setting.
 We will assess patients for individual therapy as needed.

 We provide support with navigation of the health care system which includes helping you become connected with community resources and supports, or supports in our Centre.